Neal-C/ghpm/README.md

 > Current forks will remain public and will be detached from the repository.

 > [!IMPORTANT]
-> if it has >= 1 stars, ghpm does not turn a starred repository into a private repository.
+> if it has >= 1 stars or is a fork, ghpm does not turn the repository into a private repository.
 > It does not turn your README repository (username/username) private because it's a special repository meant for public display

 > [!NOTE]